workanator/go-floc/README.md

 ```

 Floc does not restrict to use state locking methods, safe data read-write
-operations can be done using, for example with `sync/atomic`.
+operations can be done using for example `sync/atomic`.
 As well Floc does
 not restrict to have data in state.
 State can contain say channels for
 communication between jobs.